OJOllie/Power-BI/README.md

 # Documentation for getting OS APIs in Power BI
-This is the Getting Started Guide for using OS APIs within Power BI.

 There are a number of ways to get the OS APIs in Power BI and the best will depend on your own skills and goals.
 The options broadly fall into three categories: use a coding language such as R or Python, use power query within Power BI or use a custom visual from the visual store.
 Visuals are simply add-ons for Power BI that give you a custom visualisation or the ability to bring in other data types more easily.

 The APIs covered in this guide are the OS Maps API & OS Vector Tile API for the purposes of background mapping and the OS Places API.

 ## Contents